minha12/StyleID/README.md

 ## Directories' description
 | Directory | Description
 | :--- | :----------
-| `configs` | General configs for datasets, paths and transforms that used by the framework.
+| `configs` | General configs for datasets, paths, and transforms that used by the framework.
 | `criteria` | Modules and classes for loss functions.
 | `datasets` | Modules and classes to handle datasets.
 | `mapper` | Specific options and data classes for the latent mapper.